kparker96/CBASS_Manual/materials/control_box_assembly.md

 ![](assets/RTCscrewholes.png)

 Solder the pins to the RTC.
 It is easiest to clip the RTC into a helping hands setup and use electrical tape to hold the pins in place while soldering.
+Once soldered, the metal ends of the stacking pins above the solder can be clipped so the RTC sits flat.

 ![](assets/RTCtape.PNG)

-# 4. Cut down a breadboard
+# 3. Cut down a breadboard
 Both the control and relay box require one breadboard of varying sizes.
 The control box breadboard needs to be at least 30 rows long with 5 columns.
 We used a 67 row [breadboard](https://www.amazon.com/Gikfun-Solder-able-Breadboard-Plated-Arduino/dp/B071WC2BCF) and cut it down to the needed size, however shorter breadboards can be used.

 Using a bandsaw, cut a horizontal line at row 31, making sure that the holes in row 30 are completely in tact.
 Cut another horizontal line at row 49.
 Then cut the breadboard pieces vertically down the center separating columns a,b,c,d,e from columns f,g,h,i,j.
 The two 30 row breadboard pieces can be used in two separate control boxes while the additional 4 cut pieces can be used in four relay boxes.